 Sewing the Snow Ball Corners Without Marking

 This method will use the diagonal tape as well.
 But for the snowball corners, align the top diagonal point with the sewing needle and the bottom diagonal point with the middle line running down your tape.
-Start sewing, but keep the bottom point aligned with the line the entire time.
+Start sewing, but keep the bottom point aligned with the center line the entire time.
 Check your work, then continue chain-piecing all the snowball corners using this method.

 Trimming Snow Ball Corners Fast and Easy